 (d) Juror facilities should be arranged to minimize contact between jurors and others.

 North Dakota Statute: Section 29-22-01, N.D.C.C.

-Committee Note: The committee felt that it could not impose specific requirements relating to jury facilities upon the counties.
-Rather, adoption of this This standard will encourage local courts and counties to assess the appropriateness of present facilities.
+Note: This standard will encourage local courts and counties to assess the appropriateness of present facilities.
 The general statements of this standard are intended to serve as points of consideration when the assessment of the facility is undertaken.

 Standard 15: JUROR COMPENSATION